DoctorKhan/The-Social-Game-Book/src/10_part/100_palo_alto_discovery.md

-# The Clue in the Crying Teenager
+# Clue 5: The Crying Teenager

-My investigation had revealed the principles of healthy community.
-But to understand the sickness, I had to go to its epicenter.
-I had to go to Palo Alto.
+After my travels, I eventually returned to live in a house near Palo Alto.

-I was in a café when I heard her.
-A teenage girl, impeccably dressed, crying into her phone.
-"I can't do this anymore," she sobbed.
-"We have everything, and we're all so miserable."
+I was sitting in a cafe when a friend of mine leaned in, her voice low.
+She told me about a teenage girl she’d just seen, sitting at a table with her friends, but completely withdrawn.
+"She looked totally lost.
+She couldn't stop crying, and kept saying she felt alone and overwhelmed, like nothing made sense anymore.
+I don't think she even knew how to explain it—just that everything was supposed to be perfect, but it all felt wrong."

-Her words cut through the noise of the café.
-This wasn't just teenage angst.
-This was a distress signal from the heart of the machine.
+This wasn’t just teenage angst.
+It was a distress signal from the heart of the machine.

 Later that week, a father at a park gave me the key.
 His daughter was on the swings, not playing, but staring at her phone with the intensity of a day trader watching the market crash.
 "The kids here are the most depressed I've ever seen," he said.
 "It's like they're playing a game where the stakes feel like life and death, but the game itself is meaningless."